 For reporting entities that do not maintain an AVR:

-Highest-quality or high-quality redeemable preferred stocks (NAIC designations 1 and 2), which have characteristics of debt securities, shall be valued at cost or amortized cost.
-All other redeemable preferred stocks (NAIC designations 3 to 6) shall be reported at the lower of cost, amortized cost, or fair value.
+Highest-quality or high-quality redeemable preferred stocks (NAIC designations 1 and 2), shall be valued at amortized cost.
+All other redeemable preferred stocks (NAIC designations 3 to 6) shall be reported at the lower of amortized cost or fair value.

 Perpetual preferred stock and publicly traded preferred stock warrants shall be reported at fair value, not to exceed any currently effective call price.